felipejarar/com.motions.assetbundle.fileserver/README.md

 # com.motions.assetbundle.fileserver

-If the project that uses this package displays an "EPERM: operation not permitted" error, then reopen the project with administrator privileges.
+If the Unity project that uses this package displays an "EPERM: operation not permitted" error, then close whatever editor has the project open, close the Unity project and then reopen it using administrator privileges.